-SRT Statistic Description/Values Path (Redundant connections only) Either Path 1 or Path 2.
-State The current operating status of the stream or redundant connections.
+SRT Statistic Description/Values Path (Redundant connections only) Descriptive path names (if assigned), or Path 1 and Path 2.
+State The current operating status of the stream or redundant connections, for example, STREAMING, STOPPED, or PAUSED.
 Peer Version (Redundant connections only) The SRT version used for the connections.
 Reconnectio ns The number of reconnections since the stream started.
 Severe network congestion may cause the connection to drop and automatically reconnect.
-Source Port The UDP source port for the SRT stream or redundant connections, i.e., the port from which encoder is sending the stream.
-AES Encryption n Indicates whether Advanced Encryption Standard (AES) encryption has been enabled.

-SRT Statistic Description/Values Key Length The key length for AES encryption, either: None, AES-128, or AES-256 Resent Packets The number of packets retransmitted following a lost report from the decoder.
+SRT Statistic Description/Values Source Port The UDP source port for the SRT stream or redundant connections, i.e., the port from which encoder is sending the stream.
+AES Encryption Indicates whether Advanced Encryption Standard (AES) encryption has been enabled.
+Key Length The key length for AES encryption, either: None, AES-128, or AES-256 Resent Packets The number of packets retransmitted following a lost report from the decoder.
 Resent Bytes Total bytes of the lost packets retransmitted.
 Dropped Packets The number of dropped packets.
 Dropped Bytes The number of dropped bytes.
 Received ACKs Transmission progress acknowledgement and feedback.
 Received NAKs Lost packet reports.
 Max Bandwidth Maximum bandwidth (input stream rate (1 + overhead)).
 Path Max Bandwidth Estimated link bandwidth.
 This can change due to cross traffic.
 MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing RTP data stream.
 RTT Measured Round Trip Time.
-Local Buffer Level Tip If the Buffer goes to or above the Latency value often, then there is most likely insufficient bandwidth to support the desired bitrate.
+Local Buffer Level ✔ Tip If the Buffer goes to or above the Latency value often, then there is most likely insufficient bandwidth to support the desired bitrate.
 In this case, decrease your bitrate.
 If the Buffer occasionally goes to or above the Latency Value, then the SRT Latency should be increased.
 Latency Maximum of the decoder and encoder configured in (Buffering) Latency.
-For example: Encoder Configured SRT Latency = 750 Decoder Configured SRT Latency = 20 The SRT Stats Latency (which is the current SRT connection applied Buffering Latency) = 75 (largest of the two).
+For example: Encoder Configured SRT Latency = 750 Decoder Configured SRT Latency = 20 The SRT Stats Latency (which is the current SRT connection applied Buffering Latency) = 750 (largest of the two).
 At startup, handshake exchanges the value configured on both sides and the largest one is selected.
-The decoder default is set to the minimum (20ms) so it can be completely controlled from t other side.
+The decoder default is set to the minimum (20ms) so it can be completely controlled from the other side.